alfifrr/werent-backend/PROJECT_STATUS.md

 ### For New Developers
 1. Read this file completely for project context
 2. Check `API_DOCUMENTATION.md` for endpoint details
-3. Review the current `main.py` for code structure
+3. Review the `app/` directory structure for code organization
 4. Follow existing naming conventions and patterns
-5. Test all changes with curl or Postman
+5. Test all changes with pytest and manual testing
 6. Update this file when completing features

 ### For AI Agents
 1. **Context:** This is a Flask-based camera rental platform backend
-2. **Current State:** Authentication system is complete and working
+2. **Current State:** Authentication system complete + proper code architecture
 3. **Next Priority:** Gear management system (Phase 2)
-4. **Database:** SQLite for development, models use SQLAlchemy ORM
+4. **Database:** SQLite for development, SQLAlchemy ORM with models in `app/models/`
-5. **Auth:** JWT-based authentication already implemented
+5. **Auth:** JWT-based authentication with standardized responses
-6. **Testing:** Manual testing with curl, automated testing needed
+6. **Testing:** Pytest setup ready, tests in `tests/` directory
+7. **Structure:** Follow blueprint pattern, use application factory

 ### Code Standards
 - Follow PEP 8 Python style guidelines
 - Use meaningful variable and function names
 - Add docstrings for new functions and classes
-- Handle errors gracefully with proper HTTP status codes
+- Handle errors gracefully with standardized response helpers
-- Validate all user inputs
+- Validate all user inputs using utility functions
 - Use SQLAlchemy ORM for database operations
+- Write tests for new functionality
+- Use type hints where appropriate

+### Adding New Features
+1. Create models in `app/models/`
+2. Add routes in `app/routes/` as blueprints
+3. Use utility functions from `app/utils/`
+4. Write tests in `tests/`
+5. Update this PROJECT_STATUS.md
+6. Update API_DOCUMENTATION.md

 ---

 ## 📞 Support & Contact

-**Project Structure Questions:** Check existing code patterns in `main.py`
+**Project Structure Questions:** Check `app/` directory structure
 **API Questions:** See `API_DOCUMENTATION.md`
-**Database Questions:** Review SQLAlchemy models in `main.py`
+**Database Questions:** Review SQLAlchemy models in `app/models/`
+**Testing Questions:** Check `tests/` directory and `conftest.py`

 ---